Proven-Paradox/shaper-system/Handbook.md

 Effect: Move 1 Square.
 Description: The most basic way to move in combat.
 This might represent running, jumping, climbing, swimming, or any other kind of motion to get around, in any combination.

-> Note that you may use your Major Actions to make a second Minor Action per round, making the default maximum movement speed of a character to be 2 Squares per turn.
+> Note that you may use your Major Actions to make a second Minor Action per round, making the default maximum movement speed of a character 2 Squares per turn.

 #### Cover
 Auxiliary